zju3dv/EasyMocap/Readme.md

 > The following codes are not released.
 We are now working hard on them.
 - [ ] Whole body 3d keypoints estimation
 - [ ] SMPL-H/SMPLX support
 - [ ] Detailed mesh from sparse view.
-An alternative way to obtain detailed mesh is using [Neural Body](https://zju3dv.github.io/neuralbody/).
+An alternative way to obtain the detailed mesh is using [Neural Body](https://zju3dv.github.io/neuralbody/).

 |:black_square_button: Whole Body|:black_square_button: [Detailed Mesh](https://zju3dv.github.io/neuralbody/)|
 |----|----|